Five Challenges Every Restoration Company Faces With Hiring

 Focus Your Hiring Criteria on What Matters for Your Restoration Business

 A piece of advice: You might think hiring for skills is the most critical thing… but it’s not.
 Instead, you should primarily hire for traits, attitude, and aptitude.
 Skills can be taught later.
 When you’re hiring someone in the restoration industry, think about who you want that person to be.
-Do you want an expert know-it-all that creates friction and drama at work?
-Or a less experienced team player that’s willing to learn and adapt?
+Less experienced candidates can be a great addition as they are a clean slate.
+It’s important to weigh the pros and cons with experienced or non-experienced candidates.

 Take Ownership of Your Talent Search

 The best candidates may not be found simply through a help-wanted ad.
 You have to consider where your ideal candidates are likely to be found.
 Are they attending job fairs?
 Do they frequent networking events related to their skills?
 Are they looking on job search sites or working with recruiting services?
-Where ever you think your potential employees might be, you need to be too.
+Position your ad and outreach accordingly.